eggrobin/Nabuninuaihsus/notes/style.md

 In contrast, when etymologically composite are common (in particular when they have basic syllabic values, e.g.
 𒉪 NIR = NUN&NUN vs. 𒉣 NUN), they may be learned as separate signs, and thus diverge; however in that case, we have an ample supply of examples with which to tease out the systematic divergence from the individual styles.

-As for looking for attestations on actual tablets, to quote 𒁹𒍣𒊬,
-> Who are we to presume no simplifications would be made[?]

-Modern sign lists tend to condense broader style variation than we aim for here, and occasionaly miss some subtler details.

 ## Observations on individual signs